Cognitive reflection test: Test questions and answers

-Neurodiversity and Reflection
+Neurodiversity

 Research applying the CRT to neurodivergent populations, especially autism, has explored differences in intuitive versus deliberative processing.
-Initial studies have been formative to the Dual Process Theory of Autism, indicating that autistic adults or those with high autistic traits show fewer intuitive incorrect responses and a tendency towards greater reflective processing on CRT relative to neurotypical peers.
-However, the evidence has been mixed, as autistic individuals self-report lower levels of intuition, objective performance including deliberation measure is comparable neurotypical control.
-Extending this to a larger population, however, neurodivergent students were found to be equivalent to neurotypical students on CRT across cultures.
+Initial studies have been formative to the Dual Process Theory of Autism, indicating that autistic adults or those with high autistic traits show fewer intuitive incorrect responses and a tendency towards greater reflective processing on CRT relative to non-autistic peers.
+However, the evidence has been mixed, as autistic individuals self-report lower levels of intuition, objective performance including deliberation measure is comparable control.
+Extending this to a larger population, however, neurodivergent students were found to be equivalent to other students on CRT across cultures.
 But once these groups were split into autism, ADHD, dyspraxia, dyscalculia and dyslexia.
-Dyscalculic students scored lower on CRT deliberative performance than neurotypical adults, while dyslexic adults scored higher on CRT deliberative performance than neurotypical adults.
+Dyscalculic students scored lower on CRT deliberative performance than non-dyscalculic adults, while dyslexic adults scored higher on CRT deliberative performance than non-dyslexic adults.
 This indicates that academic challenges in this group might be more closely related to high levels of co-occurring anxiety, as opposed to an impairment in their capacity for cognitive reflection.